We have to admit we are a longstanding patron of skincare oils—a Medici of oils if you like.

 Almond Oil (Prunus Amygdalis)

-Source: Extracted from the seed of the almond tree
+Source: Extracted from the seeds of the almond tree.

 Properties: The unsaponifiable content of around 1.5% includes Beta-Sitosterol, Alpha-Tocopherols, and Squalane.

 Benefits.
 Sweet Almond Oil is rich in Essential Fatty Acids.
 It is not easily absorbed into the skin, so slippage is provided for some length of time.

-Follow the link to find out more information on the wonderful skin loving benefits of Almond Oil.
+Follow the link to find out more information about the wonderful, skin-loving benefits of Almond Oil.

 Apricot Kernel Oil (Prunus Armeniaca)